 Ten journalists have been selected for the 2022 National Cancer Reporting Fellowship.
 This program, supported by the Leona M. and Harry B. Helmsley Charitable Trust, will meet in person for the first time since 2019.

 AHCJ announces 11th class of Health Performance Reporting Fellows

-The Center for Excellence in Health Care Journalism, the educational arm of the Association of Health Care Journalists, has been awarded a grant of $200,000 to continue a fellowship program that helps journalists understand and report on the performance of local health care markets and the U.S. health system as a whole.
+The Association of Health Care Journalists has awarded AHCJ Reporting Fellowships on Health Care Performance to five journalists who intend to pursue significant projects in 2021.
+The program, in its 11th year, is meant to help journalists understand and report on the performance of local health care markets and the U.S. health system as a whole.

-The program, supported by The Commonwealth Fund, a New York-based private foundation, allows experienced print, broadcast and online reporters to pursue significant reporting projects over a year’s time related to the U.S. health care system.
-The reporters concentrate on the performance of health care systems – or significant parts of those systems – locally, regionally or nationally.
+The fellowship program, supported by The Commonwealth Fund, is intended to give experienced print, broadcast and online reporters an opportunity to concentrate on the performance of health care systems – or significant parts of those systems – locally, regionally or nationally.
 The fellows are able to examine policies, practices and outcomes, as well as the roles of various stakeholders.

 This year’s version of the AHCJ-CDC Health Journalism Fellowships is going virtual.

 In past years, AHCJ and the Centers for Disease Control and Prevention have invited health journalists for in-person sessions on the CDC campus in Atlanta under a fellowship program.
 This year, to keep colleagues safe, the sessions will be held virtually.
 But much of the experience will be the same.
 Continue reading